elegant-scipy/elegant-scipy/markdown/ch2.markdown

         The data to be subset
     n : int, optional
         Number of rows to return.
-    method : function, optional
-        The function with which to compute variance.
-Must take an array of shape (nrows, ncols) and an axis parameter and return an array of shape (nrows,).
     """
     # compute variance along the columns axis
     rowvar = np.var(data, axis=1)